ddhappy18/LFMD-YOLO/README.md

    suitable for different application scenarios respectively.
 For example, power-constrained edge computing devices, or the cloud and workstations with general-purpose graphics cards.
 3. On two public datasets, the LFMD-YOLO method demonstrates its superiority, outperforming several state-ofthe-art algorithms.

+##### After receiving the paper, we will put the collated code and data into GitHub for sharing.